rrherr/lambda-portfolio-example/aboutme.md

 I prototype in Jupyter Notebook, with pandas to wrangle, matplotlib to visualize, and scikit-learn to model.
 Then I deploy interactive web apps to make models useful.
 I use Plotly Dash, a framework built on React, D3, and Flask.

 ### Physics
 Growing up I idolized Einstein, so I studied physics.
 Now I'm excited to apply these skills to new, practical problems.
 Physics backgrounds are common for data scientists.
+For example, Christopher Bishop, Lab Director at Microsoft Research Cambridge, says: "There is something very natural about a physicist going into machine learning."
+There are many examples in the Wired article, ["Move Over, Coders—Physicists Will Soon Rule Silicon Valley."](https://www.wired.com/2017/01/move-coders-physicists-will-soon-rule-silicon-valley/)

 ### Law
 Both my parents were lawyers, so I'm comfortable around legalese.
 Whatever your industry, I can learn the language and help translate business problems into data science solutions.